 Ring isn’t famous for its security systems, but it’s well known as a pioneer in video surveillance.
 It came out with the first video doorbell camera, and these tiny cameras are still industry leaders.
 Beyond video doorbells, Ring Alarm has a better lineup of cameras than almost any other security system (including SimpliSafe).

-There are three different types of Ring cameras (other than the handful of Ring doorbell cameras) to choose from:
+There are many different types of Ring cameras (other than the handful of Ring doorbell cameras) to choose from.
+These are just a few:

 - Spotlight Cam Battery: an outdoor camera that features a spotlight and a 110-dB siren